abhijayrajvansh/jasmine-mobile-app/PRD.md

 ---

+> Note: Updated to support direct SSH from the mobile app.
+The agent is optional.
+If you prefer no local agent, the app can connect to a computer on the same LAN via SSH (username/password) and present a terminal UI.
+The legacy agent flow remains as a fallback when using the WebSocket bridge.

 # 0) What you’ll get (local MVP behavior)

 1. Mobile app (Expo) sends a run request to your **backend stub**.